midoriyajima/TCBG/README.md

-# Code for The Witness Tree Project, Trinity College Botanic Garden long-term monitoring program
+# The Witness Tree Project

-Add description
+Code used for managing data generated from Trinity College Botanic Garden long-term monitoring program.